gchq/sleeper/docs/11-dev-guide.md

 ### Install Prerequisite Software

-Information about the prerequesite software and how to get an environment with these prerequesites already installed can be found in the [deployment guide](02-deployment-guide.md#install-prerequisite-software)

 When running commands inside your EC2 environment, you will need the following software:

 * [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/cli.html): Tested with v2.39.1